Brain Disease: Where Ireland Stands

 We know that for some neurological and psychiatric illness, as in many physical illnesses, early diagnosis and appropriate treatment can significantly decrease illness burden and improve quality of life.

-A means to cut associated costs of brain illness within Ireland and, at the same time, to deliver optimal healthcare advantages, would require greater numbers of these highly expert consultants, aiding to a decrease in delay of diagnosis and subsequent duration of untreated illness and a possible reduction in overall lifetime illness severity with improved quality of life for those effected.
+A means to cut associated costs of brain illness within Ireland and, at the same time, to deliver optimal healthcare advantages, would require greater numbers of these highly expert consultants, aiding to a decrease in delay of diagnosis and subsequent duration of untreated illness and a possible reduction in overall lifetime illness severity with improved quality of life for those affected.

 Couple this with the fact that neurological and psychiatric illness presentations are increasing yearly, an accepted proactive and cost-effective step would appear to demand a considerable increase in the number of those consultants within our health care system, and in doing so help to retain those skilled doctors within Ireland.